-Editor’s Note: This post was updated in August 2016 for accuracy and comprehensiveness.
+Editor’s Note: Initially published in 2012, this post was updated in September 2016 and completely revamped for accuracy and comprehensiveness.

 Monitoring tools are only as good as YOU make them!
 Not really what you wanted to hear?
 Well, at least the truth will set you free!
 This article will cover 10 tips for monitoring best practices.
 Guess what… they are all about you – not the monitoring tools or features!

 All monitoring solutions simply do what YOU tell them to.
 Usually, monitoring tools come in two varieties:

 Sensitive type – all alerts are automatically switched on.

 Quite type – all alerts are disabled and you need to enable them manually.

 To create a manageable alerting system, simply follow these rules!

 1: Plan and Configure Alerts That Work for You!

 Good monitoring tools will allow for granular alerting, often used for Escalation Alerting.
 This means you can set up alerts and thresholds based on the number of failures for a particular metric.
 Here is a quick example: